PRP Treats Gluteal Tendinopathy of the Hip

 If you have gluteal tendinopathy, you will most likely notice pain in the hip joint, which may get worse with increased levels of activity, especially with running or hopping.
 In addition, your hip may be noticeably stiffer, especially at night or first thing in the morning.
 If inflammation is occurring, the hip may be swollen, red, or tender to the touch.

-Cortisone steroid injection is one of the most common treatments for gluteal tendinopathy.
-However, these injections provide only temporary results and can lead to a number of different side effects.
+Treatment Cortisone steroid injection is one of the most common treatments for gluteal tendinopathy.
+However, these injections provide only temporary results and can lead to several different side effects.
 Cortisone shots work by injecting steroids directly into the hip joint.
 This steroid works to decrease inflammation, which can lead to decreased pain with movements.

 However, decreasing the swelling does not address the true root cause of the pain, which is the injured tendon.
 In addition, these shots only provide results for a few weeks to months before the pain surfaces again.
 Then, more shots are required to keep the pain away.
-Physicians limit the number of cortisone shots you are able to receive on a yearly basis as these shots could cause the cartilage in the hip joint to deteriorate, leading to further hip damage and pain.
+Physicians limit the number of cortisone shots you can receive every year as these shots could cause the cartilage in the hip joint to deteriorate, leading to further hip damage and pain.

 The Advantages of PRP

 Platelet-rich plasma utilizes the body’s own healing cells to address the cause of gluteal tendinopathy.
 PRP is derived from a sample of your own blood.
 The sample is centrifuged to allow the physician to isolate only the portion of the blood plasma that is rich in platelets.

 Platelets are key players in the healing process, and they contain several growth factors that help to reduce inflammation, repair tissues, improve cellular communication, and recruit additional cells to speed up the process of repairing the damaged tendon.
 When a high concentration of these cells is injected into the damaged tissue, they can help to jumpstart and accelerate the healing process.